 1 - One of the end points.

-2 - A circular handle that lets you transform a straight segment into an arc-shape.
+2 - A circular handle that lets you transform a straight segment into an arc-shaped.

-3 - An intermediate point with the diamond-shaped handle.
+3 - An intermediate point with a diamond-shaped handle.

 4 and 5 - Handles that change the pathway's angle at one of its ends.

 The 3D model of a pathway consists of four parts.
 We can distinguish them because we can adjust their size or material separately from the other parts.

 1 - Surface layer.

 3 - Curb.
 There is another one on the opposite side.

 Properties of the Pathway object can be found in the Object Properties tab of the Inspector.

 1 - The Edit Geometry option allows or disallows modifying the shape of a pathway.

 2 - The Use Auto Elevations option allows the program to set the elevation of points automatically.
 It is activated by default.
 If you need to adjust the elevation of a pathway at some point, turn the option off.
 Then select a point in the list and set a new value into Point Elevation.